ECS-CS/TechStars/JS.md

 ```

 2. We will execute this function like this:
-    * Notice, we are passing the function defined above 1 argument with the value of 'Mr. Bostwick'.
+    * Notice, we are passing the function defined above 1 argument with the value of 'Mr. Bostwick':
-Example:
 ```javascript
 sayHi('Mr. Bostwick');